fleetdm/fleet/handbook/demand/README.md

 ### Research an account

-Things to do to warm up an account and move it towards sales-readiness after discovering relevant intent signals.
+Follow these steps to research an account and move it toward sales-readiness **after** discovering [relevant intent signals](https://fleetdm.com/handbook/demand#measure-intent-signals).

 After an intent signal is discovered: